leoetlino/project-restoration/readme.md

 In a roughly increasing order of difficulty.

-* **More Fluid Bomber's Notebook**: MM3D has annoying long popups and UI animations.
-It should be possible to decrease the transition durations and reduce pauses.
+* **Fixed Deku Palace Platforms**: In the remaster, the moving platforms don't actually... move until you land on them.
+This should be fixed.

 * **Faster Captain Keeta**: In MM3D, Captain Keeta walks a lot slower and the battle ends a lot faster.
 This was probably another attempt at making the game more accessible, but IMO it wasn't even that difficult in the first place.
 I don't particularly care about this but someone has suggested reverting this change.

+* **More Fluid Bomber's Notebook**: MM3D has annoying long popups and UI animations.
+It should be possible to decrease the transition durations and reduce pauses.

 ### Considered changes